 The Financial Economics Network (FEN) distributes quality research in financial economics including corporate finance, banking and financial institutions, capital markets, derivatives and real estate.
 FEN is directed by Michael C. Jensen.
-Jensen is the Jessie Isidor Strauss Professor of Business Administration Emeritus, Harvard Business School, and Chairman, SSEP, Inc.
+Jensen is the Jessie Isidor Strauss Professor of Business Administration Emeritus, Harvard Business School, and co-founder of SSRN.

 Health Economics Network (HEN)

 The Health Economics Network (HEN) is directed by Thomas E. Getzen and assisted by Tor Iversen and David Cutler.
 Getzen is Executive Secretary and CEO of iHEA: the International Health Economics Association and Professor of Risk, Insurance and Healthcare Management at Temple University.
 Iversen is Professor of Health Economics at University of Oslo.
 Cutler is Otto Eckstein Professor of Applied Economics at Harvard University.